CircuitChaos/qmx-contest/README.md

 * Text entry is handled very poorly, basically the only way to clear entered text is Ctrl-U. Using readline() would be much better
 * When sending text, show information about characters that couldn't be mapped to Morse
 * Some smarter handling of a remote callsign – to set it as the current callsign (inserted into presets, checked against the log), or even: enter callsign, automatically send: "&lt;callsign&gt; 5NN &lt;xchg&gt;", and log this QSO
-* Time freeze mode before logging (so we can listen to the QSO again and log it at proper time)
 * Log editing (at least last entry)
 * Log into Cabrillo in uppercase
 * Add frequency presets, or at least one default frequency (set from CLI)